Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Abstract

 \section{Abstract}

-Generative AI offers new opportunities for individualized and adaptive learning, particularly through large language model (LLM)-based feedback systems.
-While LLMs can produce effective feedback for relatively straightforward conceptual tasks, delivering high-quality feedback for tasks that require advanced domain expertise—such as physics problem solving—remains a substantial challenge.
-This study presents the design of an LLM-based feedback system for physics problem solving grounded in evidence-centered design (ECD) and evaluates its performance within the German Physics Olympiad.
-Participants assessed the usefulness and accuracy of the generated feedback, which was generally perceived as useful and highly accurate.
-However, an in-depth analysis revealed that the feedback contained factual errors in 20\% of cases—errors that often went unnoticed by the students.
-We discuss the risks associated with uncritical reliance on LLM-based feedback systems and outline potential directions for generating more adaptive and reliable LLM-based feedback in the future.
+Generative AI offers new opportunities for individualized and adaptive learning, e.g., through large language model (LLM)-based feedback systems.
+While LLMs can produce factually correct feedback for relatively straightforward conceptual tasks, delivering high-quality feedback for tasks that require advanced domain expertise—such as physics problem solving—remains a substantial challenge.
+This study presents the design and implementation of an LLM-based feedback system for physics problem solving grounded in evidence-centered design and reports a first evaluation within the German Physics Olympiad. \revIII{Participants rated the usefulness and correctness of the generated feedback for each implemented problem.
+The collected ratings indicate that the feedback was generally perceived as useful and highly correct.} However, an in-depth analysis revealed that the feedback contained errors in 20\% of cases—errors that often went unnoticed by the students.
+We discuss the risks associated with uncritical reliance on LLM-based feedback and outline potential directions for generating more adaptive and reliable LLM-based feedback in the future.